-7. TD 33/90, 'The Use of Variable Message Signs on All-Purpose and Motorway Trunk Roads', provides criteria affecting the selection, siting and use of all types of Variable Message Signs (VMS) on all purpose and motorway trunk roads.
-This Advice Note relates purely to light emitting VMS and TD 33/90 is due to be updated to concord with the advice given in this document.
+7. TD 33 'The Use of Variable Message Signs on All-Purpose and Motorway Trunk Roads', provides criteria for the selection, siting and use of all types of VMS on all purpose and motorway trunk roads.
+This TA relates purely to light emitting VMS.
 Most VMS currently used for Strategic Traffic Management are based on light emitting technology.

-8. For VMS based on light emitting technologies, the design criteria and performance standards for road applications are given in Highways Agency Specification TR 2136, 'Functional Specification for Continuous or Discontinuous Variable Message Signs'.
+8. For VMS based on light emitting technologies, the design criteria and performance standards for road applications are given in Highways Agency Specification TR 2516, 'Performance Specification for Discontinuous Variable Message Signs'.

-9. Highways Agency Specification TR 0154, 'Electromechanical Variable Message Signs - Functional Specification', covers performance requirements for that category of sign.
-The performance requirements of sign face materials, where appropriate, is found in BS 873.
+9. Highways Agency Specification TR 2517, 'Performance Specification for Electromechanical Variable Message Signs', covers performance requirements for that category of sign.